-The purpose of this Policy is to specify the procedures put in place by Buzz GE LLC, hereafter the “Company”, for identifying and responsibly managing and controlling and, where necessary, disclosing the conflicts of interests arising in relation to its business and to reduce the risk of client disadvantage and reduce the risk of legal liability, regulatory censure or damage to the Company’s commercial interests and reputation and to ensure that it complies with legislative requirements and the departmental procedures.
+The purpose of this Policy is to specify the procedures put in place by Buzz Asia Ltd, hereafter the “Company”, for identifying and responsibly managing and controlling and, where necessary, disclosing the conflicts of interests arising in relation to its business and to reduce the risk of client disadvantage and reduce the risk of legal liability, regulatory censure or damage to the Company’s commercial interests and reputation and to ensure that it complies with legislative requirements and the departmental procedures.

-In addition, the firm’s policies and procedures represent reasonable steps to identify conflicts of interest between itself, including its managers, employees, agents and its clients or between one client and another, that arise in the course of providing any investment and ancillary services.
+In addition, the firm’s policies and procedures represent reasonable steps to identify conflicts of interest between itself, including its managers, employees, agents, and its clients or between one client and another, that arise in the course of providing any investment and ancillary services.

 A conflict of interest can arise between the Company, our directors and staff and group companies and divisions and you as a client or between your interests and those of another client of ours.